Norwegian Getaway vs Norwegian Dawn

 *Daily gratuities for a standard cabin.
 Suites or specialty rooms may have higher rates.

-Norwegian Cruise Line offers a Free at Sea fare.
-Through this program, guests receive free open bar, a discount on excursions, some free internet, and some meals at their specialty restaurants.
+Norwegian Cruise Line offers a More at Sea fare.
+Through this program, guests receive open bar, a discount on excursions, some free internet, and some meals at specialty restaurants.
 If you book using this promotion, you'll be responsible for the gratuities on the dining and drink package.
-If you won't be using these options, booking a "sail away" rate that doesn't include the Free at Sea benefits is considerably cheaper.
+If you won't be using these options, booking a "sail away" rate that doesn't include the More at Sea benefits is considerably cheaper.
 Also, most of these benefits are the base packages; you can spend more to upgrade to better alcoholic drinks or faster/more wifi.

 Want to Stay Up-To-Date on All Things Cruising?